Compare Quotes in 2 Minutes

 Real wages have not kept up with the soaring cost of homes.
 Rising real estate costs for traditional homes is one reason why more and more consumers are turning to Manufactured homes.
 Low-income buyers in the market for a new home have found that they can only afford a mobile home.

-There are roughly 17.1 million people in the United States that live in manufactured homes, and they are more popular than ever due to the explosion in Real Estate values.
+Roughly 17.1 million people in the United States live in manufactured homes, and they are more popular than ever due to the explosion in Real Estate values.
 Get a free Citizens mobile home insurance quote and save hundreds with direct pricing.

 What Exactly Is a Mobile Home?